Sadfishing: Potential causes

 Sadfishing can be caused by many things, the main reason being that someone doesn't get enough attention, and/or has low self-respect.
 This is proven by the fact that people sadfishing are looking for compliments: very close to narcissistic behaviour, but with desire for compliments from other people for self-satisfaction.
+Research has found that individuals engaging in sad-fishing tend to have an anxious attachment style.
 Sometimes adults partake in sadfishing because of jealousy.
 When someone finds themselves threatened by another person who takes all the attention, they may respond with sadfishing behaviour.
 Loneliness can result in sadfishing as well; by posting about their emotional problems, people tend to crave attention.
 Posts about anxiety and depression are really common while sadfishing, as people tend to show care and give attention to the one sadfishing.
 Another reason for sadfishing can be that someone feels uncomfortable sharing feelings with their close friends or family, and as a result they turn to social media to share feelings for sympathy and attention.
 Anti-social behaviour can lead to sadfishing as well: if someone has no friends and no one to talk to, they often end up sharing it online.
 Another reason for sadfishing can be trolling; people will troll and see if they can hook an audience onto themselves.
 Sadfishing can also be because of actually wanting help; people tend to sadfish in order to feel better, after letting people know that they need help.